RabbitBio/RabbitIO/README.md

 ## Document
-Tutorial and reference documentation of RabbitIO is provided at [rabbitio-doc.readthedocs.io](https://rabbitio-doc.readthedocs.io/en/latest/index.html).
+Tutorial and reference documentation of RabbitIO are provided at [rabbitio-doc.readthedocs.io](https://rabbitio-doc.readthedocs.io/en/latest/index.html).

 ## Runing Example in main.cpp and TestCount.cpp